bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

 We said earlier that we cannot draw before the image used by a pattern is loaded.
 This can become rapidly complicated if we need to draw using multiple patterns.
-We need a way to load all images and then, *only when all images have been loaded, start drawing*.
+We need a way to load all images and then, <i>only when all images have been loaded, start drawing</i>.

 JavaScript is an asynchronous language.
 When you set the src attribute of an image, then an asynchronous request is sent by the browser, and then after a while, the onload callback is called...
 The difficult part to understand for those who are not familiar with JavaScript is that these requests are done in parallel and we do not know when, and in what order, the images will be loaded.